Is Brazilian Jiu-Jitsu Safe for Beginners?

 - Respecting differences in experience and size

-In structured academies, instructors actively supervise and correct unsafe behavior.
+In structured academies, like Guto Campos BJJ, instructors actively supervise and correct unsafe behavior.
 The emphasis remains on technical efficiency rather than aggression.

 When Beginners Should Take Extra Care